 Hospice Registered Nurses are the best paid with the average salary hovering at approximately $29.80 per hour; Hospice Chaplains, Licensed Vocational Nurses, and Hospice Nurses also rank near the top of the list, pulling in around $25.00, $23.21, and $19.00, respectively.
 On the lower end are Hospice Aides at $12.61 on average.

-When it comes to location, the highest average paycheck ($33.33 per hour) can be spotted in Philadelphia, Pa.; Los Angeles, Calif. (about $29.72), Jacksonville, Fla. (approximately $27.94), and Milpitas, Calif. (around $26.75) are the next top-paying cities.
-At $20.00, San Diego, Calif. is home to some of the lowest pay in the country.
-By state, the highest compensation levels appear in Connecticut, where the average salary is $34.00 per hour.
+When it comes to location, the highest average paycheck (about $33.33 per hour) can be spotted in Philadelphia, Pa.; Walnut Creek, Calif. ($29.23), Jacksonville, Fla. (about $27.94), and Dallas, Texas ($26.48) are the next top-paying cities.
+High paychecks are not found in San Diego, Calif.; in fact, at $20.00 it is one of the worst-paid cities.
+U.S. pay levels are highest in the state of Connecticut; pay there average to around $34.00 per hour.

 Years of Experience

 For those with one to four years of experience, median paychecks reach approximately $23.27 per hour.
 Respondents who have been working for five to nine years make about $24.28 per hour on average.
 When we consider tenure, a substantial portion of employees (30 percent) have been working for 10-19 years and make $25.82 per hour on average.